vikashraj1/node-backend-pipeline/README.md

 # node-backend-pipeline
-Github actions pipeline to test, containerize and deploy to AWS ECS a node server.
+GitHub Actions pipeline to test, build, and deploy a Node.js application to AWS ECS.